-The route hand out’s will be by colour photocopied route maps and a road book containing special test diagrams and details.
+The route hand out’s will be a road book containing colour printed maps and a test book containing special test diagrams and details.
 Knutsford and District Motor Club are pleased to be raising money for the Midlands Air Ambulance charity with various activities on the event to encourage donations.

 Clerk of the Course – Graham Raeburn